Undergraduate Course Allocation through Competitive Markets: Simulations

-{\bf Course enrollments.} Table \ref{tab:binding-capacity} shows that $11.2\%$ of all courses are at or above their listed capacity.
-This percentage serves as an important indicator of overlap in student interest and the need for a proper mechanism to allocate seats in over-demanded courses.
-Moreover, the table indicates that the university allows a significant number of courses to be over-enrolled (around $7.3\%$).
-The listed maximum capacity for such courses is intended to ensure proper class dynamics and balanced course sections.
-For example, teaching business communication or drama courses of a large size is difficult, but these courses can often accommodate a few students above their listed capacity.
-This fits our treatment of capacity constraints in the Pseudo-Market with Priorities mechanism, which allows enrollment above a course's capacity.
-However, in some courses, the maximum capacity is strictly binding.
-These situations are typically associated with the physical limitations of the classrooms.
+{\bf Course enrollments.} The university allows courses to be over-enrolled.
+Table \ref{tab:binding-capacity} shows that $11.2\%$ of courses meet or exceed their listed capacity, with $7.3\%$ of courses exceeding it.
+The listed maximum capacity in over-enrolled courses is intended to ensure proper class dynamics and balanced course sections.
+This fits our treatment of capacity constraints in the Pseudo-Market with Priorities mechanism, which allows over-enrollment through the market-clearing error.
 We set each course's capacity equal to the maximum of the capacity observed in the data and the true enrollment. {\bf Course seat reservations}.
-The data records \textit{course seat reservations}, each specifying a course and a number of seats reserved for students in certain departments and years of study.
-The concept of course seat reservations is somewhat different from the concept of a priority structure used in the theoretical part of the paper.
-Rather than saving a fixed number of seats for specific groups of students, a priority structure ensures that certain student groups have a claim on course seats over other student groups.
-Table \ref{tab:course-data} presents quantiles of the distributions of course capacities, enrollment, and total number of reserved seats from the university data.
-In total, $33\,455$ course seats were available across courses, $23\,369$ seats were occupied by students, and $13\,922$ were reserved at the start of the course registration process.
+In practice, the course registration process follows a Random Serial Dictatorship with course reserves, where students select courses in order of seniority (with ties broken randomly) and courses make seat reservations for students in certain departments and years of study.
+Seat reservations allow courses to express priorities for students, ensuring that students in specific groups have access to a fixed number of a course's seats.\footnote{See \cite{CelebiFlynn2024} for a framework analyzing both reservations and priorities.} Table \ref{tab:course-data} presents quantiles of the distributions of course capacities, enrollment, and total number of reserved seats from the university data. $33\,455$ course seats were available across courses, $23\,369$ seats were occupied, and $13\,922$ were reserved at the start of course registration.

 Table \ref{tab:course-reservations} provides some examples of course seat reservations.
 For instance, Microeconomics reserves $25$ seats for Department $1$ and Department $2$ students in Year $1$.
 In the data, it is possible that these reservations are done independently by the two departments (e.g., among Year $1$ students, $15$ seats are reserved for Department $1$ students and $10$ seats reserved for Department $2$).
 Whenever this is the case, we combine these reservations into one by uniting the department names and summing the number of reserved seats.
 After this simplification, each course has at most one reservation for each year of study and one for ``all years of study''.